turbot/csv

 from

-"My complex file-name"
+"My complex file-name";

 Query specific columns

+Determine the areas in which you want to focus by selecting specific user details.
+This is useful when you want to narrow down your data analysis to specific user attributes.
 Columns are always in text form when read from the CSV file.
 The column names come from the first row of the file.

 select